Decorating a luxurious HGTV or Pinterest worthy home can be expensive!

 4. Fresh Flowers

-Fresh flowers are another easy and inexpensive way to add colour and texture to your home and instantly lift the mood of a room!
+Fresh flowers are an inexpensive way to add colour and texture to your home and instantly lift the mood of a room!

 In most home magazines and TV shows, staged or renovated homes always have freshly cut flowers displayed in one or more rooms.